eventbrite/javascript/react/README.md

 ## Helper components

-When a component contains a lot of markup or it contains significant logic that determines how its markup should appear, use helper components to keep `render()` as small as possible.
-Instead of using `class` declarations for these helper components, use [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions).
-Because these components are only useful to the main component and only exist to keep `render()` lean, these helper components shouldn't be placed in their own files, nor should they be `export`ed within the main component.
+When a component contains either a lot of markup or significant logic describing its markup, use helper components to keep `render()` as small as possible.
+Use [stateless functions](https://facebook.github.io/react/docs/reusable-components.html#stateless-functions) instead of class declarations for these helper components.
+Because they are only useful to the main component and only exist to keep `render()` lean, don’t place these helper components in their own files, nor `export` them within the main component.

 Let's look at a simple example.
-Let's say you had a global footer that contained a section with links to important top-level pages, another section with a bunch of links for SEO (😐), a section of links to all of  your top-level domains (.com, .co.uk, etc), and a final section of links to all of your social media accounts.
+Say you have a global footer containing a section with links to important top-level pages, another section with links for SEO (😐), a section of links to all of your top-level domains (e.g., .com, .co.uk, etc.), and a final section of links to all of your social media accounts.

-Properly using helper components, this would look like:
+If you are using helper components properly, this will look like:

 ```js
 // good (clean render w/ help of helper components)